spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws.md

 # Overview

 Palette supports integration with [Amazon Web Services](https://aws.amazon.com/).
 You can deploy and manage [Host Clusters](/glossary-all#hostcluster) in AWS.
 To get started check out the [Register and Manage AWS Accounts](/clusters/public-cloud/aws/add-aws-accounts).

+# Get Started

+Learn how to deploy a cluster to an AWS by using Palette.
+Check out the [Deploy a Cluster with Palette](/clusters/public-cloud/deploy-k8s-cluster) tutorial to get started.

 <br />